E-Foiling is hot!

-As soon as the first foils appeared, Surfers Paradise invested in this new form of watersports and offered everyone the opportunity to get a taste of this new hype.
-Every year in our wind and wave school we not only offer up to date top material, we also give lessons so that everyone can get to know "foiling"!
+As soon as the first e-foils appeared, Surfers Paradise invested in this new form of watersports and offered everyone the opportunity to get a taste of this new hype.
+Every year we offer all the top equipment in our school.
+We also give lessons so that everyone can get to know "e-foiling"!

-This brand new water craft consists of a surfboard with a 50 cm long foil at the bottom - a kind of aircraft fin as used on surf, kite and windsurf boards - with a screw mounted on it.
-The board contains a battery that is connected to the screw via the fin.
+The E-foil consists of a surfboard with a 50 cm long motorised foil at the bottom - a kind of aircraft fin as used on surf, kite and windsurf boards - with a screw mounted on it.
+The board contains a battery that is connected to the propeller via the fin.
 Depending on body weight, wind strength and desired speed, the battery lasts about 90 minutes.
 Speeds can be reached up to 45 km per hour.
 When you stand or lie on the board, you have a remote control in your hand.
 With this, you can regulate the speed via bluetooth.
 When the board gets up to speed, the foil gives you an upward thrust, as it were, and the board thus comes loose from the water.
 Meanwhile, the user stands on the board and floats silently above the water, like on a flying carpet!

 Safety first!
 "Safety first: first of all, there is protection around the propeller so that you cannot come into contact with it.
 Then a full wetsuit, an impact vest and a helmet are also a must.
 You can fall into the water at a reasonable speed, from higher than normal.
 As soon as you release the safety button on the remote control, the propeller stops.
 You can only restart it once you are safely back on the board.
 Both the board and the remote control are connected to your leg and arm by an elastic leash.